jeff-hykin/tamu_csce_635_labs/lab1/instructions/week2.md

 - Run the `run/check` command (Select week 2, and do all the checkbox items)
 - Be ready to demonstrate the code, or any of the behaviors (below) on rviz
-- Be ready to show code / code structure (parameters / schema's)
+- Be ready to explain code / code structure (parameters / schema's)
 - Alternatively, submit a screen recording that
     - shows the code structure
     - demo **all** of the behaviors in Rviz